-HIM 200 Health Care Delivery System (2) ii.
-Study of the components of the health care delivery systems; roles and functions of the hospital's organizational components: the governing board, the administration and the medical staff and the various hospital departments.
+HIM 200 Health Care Delivery System (2) F. Study of the components of the health care delivery systems; roles and functions of the hospital's organizational components: the governing board, the administration and the medical staff and the various hospital departments.
 Investigation of the procedures used by the organizations which regulate and accredit hospitals, e.g., the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 Prerequisite: HIM 100.

-HIM 210 Medical Transcription (3) i.
-The study of word processing and its relationship to a health information system, including its function, methods and equipment used, and personnel needed.
+HIM 210 Medical Transcription (3) F. The study of word processing and its relationship to a health information system, including its function, methods and equipment used, and personnel needed.
 Practice in the transcription of medical reports.
+Prerequisite: HIM 100, BIO 150, CSC 100, ALH 106, ALH 110.

-HIM 220 Health Record Management (2) i.
-Investigation of storage and retrieval systems and control techniques for health records; numbering, filing, and indexing systems; record retention policies and procedures; organization, requirements and contents of registries; data abstracting and retrieval techniques; discharge analysis.
+HIM 220 Health Record Management (2) F. Investigation of storage and retrieval systems and control techniques for health records; numbering, filing, and indexing systems; record retention policies and procedures; organization, requirements and contents of registries; data abstracting and retrieval techniques; discharge analysis.

-HIM 230 Legal Concepts in Health Care (3) i.
-Study of the legal principles related to patient care and health records; legal terminology and procedures; court systems; liability of health care providers.
+HIM 230 Legal Concepts in Health Care (3) F. Study of the legal principles related to patient care and health records; legal terminology and procedures; court systems; liability of health care providers.
 Prerequisite: HIM 100, 200.

-HIM 235 Health Care Statistics (1) ii.
+HIM 235 Health Care Statistics (1) Sp.
 Study of the methods/formulas for computing and preparing statistical reports used in the delivery of health care.
 Prerequisites: HIM 100, 200, and passing of Math placement test for HIM.

-HIM 240 Personnel Supervision (3) li.
+HIM 240 Personnel Supervision (3) Sp.
 The study of the principles of authority and responsibility, delegation and communication; organizational charts, job descriptions, policies and procedures; employee motivation, discipline, performance evaluation, Employment Law and Total Quality Management.
 Prerequisite: HIM 220.

-HIM 250 Quality Assurance in Health Care (3) ii.
-This course reviews the purpose and role of Utilization Review toward controlling cost in health care delivery systems.
-The course investigates the JCAHO regulations, Federal Regulations and their relationship to the quality assurance/ quality assessment and quality improvement.
-The course provides an understanding of peer review in health care, risk management and the role of committee structure and organization.
+HIM 250 Quality Assurance in Health Care (3) Su.
+Reviews the purpose and role of Utilization Review toward controlling cost in health care delivery systems.
+Investigates the JCAHO regulations, Federal Regulations and their relationship to the quality assurance/quality assessment and quality improvement.
+Provides an understanding of peer review in health care, risk management and the role of committee structure and organization.
 Prerequisites: HIM 200, 210 and 220.

-HIM 270 Clinical I (2) I. Students are provided with the opportunity to apply theory learned in the classroom to actual health information systems in various local health care facilities, under the supervision of medical record professionals.
-During the two semester course, the student progresses from technical to administrative aspects of health information management.
+HIM 270 Clinical I (2) Sp.
+Students are provided with the opportunity to apply theory learned in the classroom to actual health information systems in various local health care facilities, under the supervision of medical record professionals.
+During the two-semester course, the student progresses from technical to administrative aspects of health information management.
 Prerequisite: HIM 177, 178.

-HIM 271 Clinical II (2) ii.
+HIM 271 Clinical II (2) Su.
 Students are provided with the opportunity to apply theory learned in the classroom to actual health information systems in various local health care facilities, under the supervision of medical records professionals.
 During the two-semester course, the student progresses from technical to administrative aspects of health information management.
 Prerequisite: HIM 177, 178, 270.